Sometimes losing weight can seem really tough, right? And keeping it off is another huge challenge!

 Your body can only work with what it’s given.

-If you only give it grilled cheese sandwiches and apple juice, you probably shouldn’t expect high performance that day.
+If you only feed your body grilled cheese sandwiches and apple juice, you probably shouldn’t expect high performance that day.
 What if instead, you gave it leafy greens, topped with organic carrots, chicken, and avocado?

 Do you feel as energized and productive as you would like?